5000 Definitions

 Individual Hearing

-A hearing in which an individual client disagrees with the action taken by the Department on the facts of his or her case.
+A hearing in which an individual client disagrees with the action taken by the Department on the facts of their case.

 MCO